 Electromyography (EMG) Test

-Electromyography (EMG) is a test that assesses the health of the muscles and the nerves controlling the muscles.
-EMG may help diagnose nerve compression or other injuries such as carpal tunnel syndrome, nerve root injuries such as sciatica, and other problems of the muscles and nerves.
+A test that assesses the health of the muscles and the nerves controlling the muscles, Electromyography (EMG) tests help physicians diagnose a variety of ailments.
+Electromyography (EMG) tests may help diagnose nerve compression or other injuries including carpal tunnel syndrome, nerve root injuries, and other problems of the muscles and nerves.

 Symptoms that may lead to an Electromyography (EMG) test